maccody/KanaChordPlus/software/dictionaries/README.md

   - Write out the typedef for the Balanced BST to the file (lines 578 - 593).
   - Pull out the columns from the sorted dataframe df2Sort that are the Kana readings in integer form and byte string form and sort them according to the integer form in ascending order (lines 595 - 599).
   - Pull out the sorted Kana reading in byte string form and print out the Balance BST structures using the helper function print_balanced_bst (lines 597 - 603).
-- Output the Kunyomi data structures to the file kunyomi.h, first adding two new columns to the data frame (lines 609 - 614).
+- Output the Kunyomi data structures to the file kunyomi.h, first adding two new columns to the dataframe (lines 609 - 614).
   - Writing the structure typedefs to the file (lines 648 - 676)
   - Iterating on each row of sorted dataframe df3Sort (line 679):
     - Generate a Murmur3 hash key for the Kana reading (lines 680 - 690).